brandond/stick/README.md

                         with the file upload.

 Options:
-  --bucket TEXT         S3 Bucket hosting the repository  [required] --prefix TEXT         Prefix within the S3 Bucket that repository objects will be created  [default: simple] --profile TEXT        Use a specific profile from your credential file --skip-existing / --no-skip-existing
+  --bucket TEXT         S3 Bucket hosting the repository.  [required] --prefix TEXT         Prefix within the S3 Bucket under which repository objects will be created.  [default: simple] --profile TEXT        Use a specific profile from your credential file to access S3.
+  --skip-existing / --no-skip-existing
-                        Continue uploading files if one already exists  [default: False] --sign / --no-sign    Sign files to upload using GPG  [default: False] --sign-with TEXT      GPG program used to sign uploads  [default: gpg] --identity TEXT       GPG identity used to sign files --help                Show this message and exit
+                        Continue uploading files if one already exists.  [default: False] --sign / --no-sign    Sign files to upload using GPG.  [default: False] --sign-with TEXT      GPG program used to sign uploads.  [default: gpg] --identity TEXT       GPG identity used to sign files.
+  --help                Show this message and exit.
 ```

 Reindex the repository:

 _**Note:** Reindexing is not normally necessary unless files have been manually added or removed from the bucket.
-Reindexing will temporarily download all packages from the repository in order to extract packaging metadata._
+Reindexing will read all packages from the repository in order to extract packaging metadata._

 ```
 Usage: stick reindex [OPTIONS]

 Options:
-  --bucket TEXT         S3 Bucket hosting the repository  [required] --prefix TEXT         Prefix within the S3 Bucket that repository objects will be created  [default: simple] --profile TEXT        Use a specific profile from your credential file --project TEXT        Rebuild the index for a specific project only.
-May be specified multiple times.  [default: all projects]
+  --bucket TEXT         S3 Bucket hosting the repository.  [required] --prefix TEXT         Prefix within the S3 Bucket under which repository objects will be created.  [default: simple] --profile TEXT        Use a specific profile from your credential file to access S3.
-  --help                Show this message and exit
+  --project TEXT        Reindex a specific project.
+May be specified multiple times.  [default: all projects] --help                Show this message and exit.
 ```

 Features